Jemulcrone/data-and-gis-analyst-portfolio/ReadMe.md

 ## About

-Hello, name is Jess and I'm a research specialist with a decade of experience working in ecology, crop, and soil labs interested in transitioning into a career in data analytics.
+Hello, name is Jess and I'm a research specialist with a decade of experience working in ecology, crop, and soil labs interested in transitioning into a career focused on data analytics.
+This portfolio contains projects I've completed using R, Python, SQL, Excel, Tableau, ArcGISpro and ArcGISonline. i

 ## Table of Contents